industrial kettle with agitator

 - For regular production: 300 to 500 liters with a robust agitator and efficient discharge.

-- For high volume: 800 to 1,000 liters with steam, good torque, and a design intended for quick cleaning.
+- For high volume: 800 to 1,000 liters with steam, good torque, and design intended for quick cleaning.

 - For acidic, saline, or pharmaceutical products: stainless steel 316L.

-Technical Conclusion
+Technical conclusion

 An industrial kettle with an agitator should be chosen as part of a process line, not as an isolated tank.
 The best equipment is not necessarily the largest or most powerful, but the one that maintains uniform temperature, stable mixing, clean discharge, and reasonable maintenance.